openforcefield/openff-evaluator/docs/gettingstarted/architecture.rst

 .. figure:: ../_static/img/architecture.svg
     :align: center
-    :width: 85%
+    :width: 75%

     An overview of the evaluators modular design.
 The framework is split into a 'client-side' which handles the curation and preparation of data sets, and a 'server-side' which performs the estimation of the data sets.

 The framework is implemented as a *client-server* architecture.
-This design allows users to spin up |evaluator_server|
-instances on whichever compute resources they may have available (from a single machine up to a large HPC cluster) to which |evaluator_client| objects may connect to both request that data sets be estimated, and to query and retrieve the results of those requests.
+This design allows users to spin up :doc:`server` instances on whichever compute resources they may have available (from a single machine up to a large HPC cluster) to which :doc:`client` objects may connect to both request that data sets be estimated, and to query and retrieve the results of those requests.

 The *client-side* of the framework is predominantly responsible for providing APIs and objects for: